 To ensure the approximation properties of the LDG method, specific regularity assumptions on the involved states and fluxes are required.
-For the solution of our optimal Dirichlet boundary control problem in polygonal domains a detailed study can be found in \cite{TApel_MMateos_JPfefferer_ARosch_2015}.
-We in this respect from e.g. \cite[Theorem~2.10]{WHu_MMateos_JSingler_YZhang_2018} have the following theorem, which is also valid in our control constrained case, compare the investigations in \cite[Section 4]{TApel_MMateos_JPfefferer_ARosch_2015} related to the convex case. \begin{theorem} Suppose that Assumption~\ref{assumption_data} is satisfied and $y^d \in H^{t}(\Omega)$ with $0 \leq t < 1$.
-Then, for $s\in [\frac{1}{2}, \min\{\frac{1}{2}+t,\pi/\theta -1/2\})$ we for the solution of the optimality system \eqref{p13a}-\eqref{p13c} have
+For the solution of our optimal Dirichlet boundary control problem on polygonal domains, a detailed study can be found in \cite{TApel_MMateos_JPfefferer_ARosch_2015}.
+In this respect, we obtain the following theorem from e.g., \cite[Theorem~2.10]{WHu_MMateos_JSingler_YZhang_2018}, which is also valid in our control constrained case; compare the investigations in \cite[Section 4]{TApel_MMateos_JPfefferer_ARosch_2015} related to the convex case. \begin{theorem} Suppose that Assumption~\ref{assumption_data} is satisfied and that $y^d \in H^{t}(\Omega)$ with $0 \leq t < 1$.
+Then, for $s\in [\frac{1}{2}, \min\{\frac{1}{2}+t,\pi/\theta -1/2\})$, for the solution of the optimality system \eqref{p13a}--\eqref{p13c}, we have

 as well as

 \end{theorem}